shajra/nix-example/tutorials/0-nix-intro/README.md

 -   entering into a development environment for a project.

-In our derivation we can include as build dependencies not only things like compilers that we absolutely need for a build, but also optional tools for developer conveniences.
+In our derivations we can include as build dependencies not only things like compilers that we absolutely need for a build, but also optional tools for developer conveniences.
 This means that with `nix-shell`, we have different tools installed per-project, rather than worrying about having the right tool installed at a system- or user-level.